espocrm/documentation/docs/administration/fields.md

 Parameters:

-* Options – a list of values (key => label pairs); color (style) for each value can be specified (applied when param *Dispaly as Label* is enabled);
+* Options – a list of values (key => label pairs); a color (style) for each value can be specified (applied when param *Display as Label* is enabled);
 * Is Sorted – to sort a list alphabetically;
-* Display as Label – a value will be displayed as a label with a color; a color for each option can be specified.
+* Display as Label – a value will be displayed as a label with color; a color for each option can be specified.

 It's possible to define conditional options with Dynamic Logic.